-Our estimated net proceeds from this offering will be \$341.7 million after deducting the underwriters' commissions and estimated offering expenses.
+Our estimated net proceeds from this offering will be \$245.8 million after deducting the underwriters' commissions and estimated offering expenses.

-We intend to use the net proceeds for potential repurchases of LYONs, either in the open market or upon the exercise of holders' rights to require us to repurchase LYONs on August 2, 2005, and general corporate purposes, including future acquisitions.
-The repurchase price for the LYONs on August 2, 2005 will be \$572.82 per LYON.
+We intend to use the net proceeds to repurchase LYONs, in the open market, upon the exercise of holders' rights to require us to repurchase LYONs on August 2, 2005 or otherwise.
+At March 31, 2005, we had approximately 614,400 LYONS outstanding, each with a principal amount of \$1,000 at maturity on August 1, 2020.
+The repurchase price for the LYONs on August 2, 2005 will be \$572.82 per LYON, or a total of \$352.0 million for the LYONs outstanding at March 31, 2005.
 We may elect to settle our repurchase obligation in cash or subordinate voting shares, or any combination thereof.

-Pending these uses, we will invest the net proceeds in short-term, interest bearing, investment-grade securities.
-We regularly review acquisition opportunities.
-We have no contract or arrangement with respect to any material acquisition.
+Pending this use, we will invest the net proceeds in short-term, interest bearing, investment-grade securities.